isomerpages/enterprisesg-switch/_flagship/SLINGSHOT/Top 50 Startups.md

 ![SLINGSHOT SWITCH 2022](/images/SLINGSHOT.jpg)

 These startups will be introduced to potential investors and corporate partners with whom they may be able to co-pilot a project with.
 Startups will also be introduced to business-specific offerings and the Singapore landscape as a whole to understand the viability of setting up shop in Singapore.
-They will then proceed to pitch LIVE to a global audience at Resorts World Sentosa, Singapore to vie for the Grand Winner of SLINGSHOT 2022 and and win up to S$1.2M (US$800,000) worth of grant prizes.
+They will then proceed to pitch LIVE to a global audience at Resorts World Sentosa, Singapore to vie for the Grand Winner of SLINGSHOT 2022 and win up to S$1.2M (US$800,000) worth of grant prizes.
 SLINGSHOT is held at SWITCH, Singapore Week of Innovation & Technology.

 ### **Top 50 Startups**